Meetings & Notices

 Learn more about this committee

-• 25-1615: Council member Lewis will present a policy proposal on civic assemblies.
+• 26-0127: Council member Lewis will present on a Residential Wholesaling Regulation Policy.

 City Council Meeting — 3:30 p.m. with a recess between 5:00 p.m. and 5:30 p.m. for the General Public Comment Session.
 The meeting continues with unfinished business and public hearings at 5:30 p.m.